gwizdek/SystemReShock-UEVR-Plugin/README.md

 > [!WARNING]
 > The profile doesn't work with the Demo version of the game available on Steam

+> [!WARNING]
+> Windows Defender doesn't like the `SystemReShockVR.dll` file included inside the profile v1.4.0.
+> It will try to remove it from `\Users\{username}\AppData\Roaming\UnrealVRMod\SystemReShock-Win64-Shipping\plugins` folder when importing the profile.
+> Add a exception rule to `\Users\{username}\AppData\Roaming\UnrealVRMod` folder before importing the profile.
+> Double check, that the `SystemReShockVR.dll` file is inside the profile folder before playing the game.

 > [!NOTE]
-> The 1.3.0 version is also available through Unreal Easy Injector https://uevrdeluxe.org and https://uevr-profiles.com
+> The 1.4.0 version is also available through Unreal Easy Injector https://uevrdeluxe.org and https://uevr-profiles.com

 > [!NOTE]
 > Optional mod files available: